nidza07/nidza07.github.io/QC-docs/general usage.md

 - Sound type: Lets you choose if the sounds of this channel should belong to the standard sounds category, or the notifications.
 - Don't display in history: Completely hides the messages of this channel.
 They will not be shown in history, neither in the history edit box, nor when reviewing the history with page up or down.
 - Visual options: Below this, you have a list of several options to customize the visual appearance of the channel.
 You can make its messages bold, underline or italic, as well as change the color of its text.
+- Don't display in braille: If this option is checked, messages of the selected channel won't flash on your Braille display.
+By default, all channels display their messages in Braille.
+- Disable when arcade mode is active: If this option is checked, when you are in the [arcade mode](#arcade-games), messages of the selected channel won't automatically be spoken.
+All messages are automatically spoken by default, even when in arcade mode.
+- Show timestamp: When this option is checked, the arrival time will be shown for each message of the selected channel.
+By default, messages of all channels have their timestamps disabled.
+- Send Windows notification: If this option is checked, for each new message in the selected channel, you will receive a standard Windows notification, but only if the Playroom's window is not focused.
+    - These notifications can be reviewed in the notifications center on Windows 11 (Windows+N), or the actions center on Windows 10 (Windows+A).
+    - The main advantage of receiving these notifications is that the system settings are followed, for example, if you enable do not disturb, you also won't be interrupted by messages coming from the Playroom.
+    - The main disadvantage is that these notifications may be overly verbose compared to the typical Playroom announcements.
+Similiarly, you will probably want to disable speech when the window isn't active, otherwise, you will have double announcements.

 #### Views
 This will open a list containing all your history views.
 This list is customizable.
 Pressing shift+Up or down arrow keys lets you move that view up or down, and pressing delete lets you delete it.